telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 ### Initialize the Validator

-A Kendo UI Validator needs to be added to the page.
-In a JavaScript block on the page, add the code from the example below.
+You need to add a Validator to the page.
+Add the code from the following example in a JavaScript block on the page.

 ###### Example